ChaosDynamix/Arcadia/docs/04_installation/INS10_btrfs-with-raid1.md

 ---
 layout: default
-title: Btrfs
+title: Btrfs with Raid1
-nav_order: 4
-parent: 04 Installation
+nav_exclude: true
-permalink: /installation/btrfs/
+permalink: /installation/btrfs-with-raid1/
 has_toc: false
 ---

-# Installation for BTRFS
+# Installation for BTRFS with RAID1
 {: .no_toc}

 ---